This project took place at our London centre which operated between 1995 and 2021.

 Why do we need this research?

-The cervix is a small canal that connects the vagina to the womb and plays an important role in stopping a baby being born too early.
+The cervix is a small canal that connects the vagina to the womb; it plays an important role in stopping a baby from being born too early.
 During pregnancy, the cervix changes shape as the baby grows.
 If it gets too short before the baby is due, there is a high risk that the baby will be born prematurely.
 This can lead to health problems for the baby and is a major cause of death shortly after birth.

 What’s happening in this project?